All businesses that sell or handle food must be registered with one of the suitable registration authorities, under the Food Act 1984.

 PO Box 2057

 P: 9685 7333

 F: 9696 5284

 Visit the PrimeSafe website

-If your business mainly involves dairy processing or manufacturing, you must register with Dairy Food Safety Victoria.
+If your business or premises mainly involves dairy processing or manufacturing, you must register with Dairy Food Safety Victoria.

 Dairy Food Safety Victoria